Compare the Meerkat: Withdrawal of adverts during news broadcasts

-In February 2022 the company withdrew adverts from being shown during news broadcasts following the start of the Russian invasion of Ukraine stating that it had reviewed its media plan and wanted to avoid the adverts appearing near news on the invasion to ensure that the company was being sensitive to the current situation.
+In February 2022, comparethemarket withdrew adverts from being shown during news broadcasts, following the start of the Russian invasion of Ukraine, stating that it had reviewed its media plan and wanted to avoid the adverts appearing near news on the invasion to ensure that the company was being sensitive to the current situation.
 However, they still air rarely on news broadcasts, and they still air regularly outside of news broadcasts.

 Characters

 The adverts are fronted by Aleksandr Orlov, a meerkat oligarch.
 According to an interview with the character's designer and director, Darren Walsh at Passion Pictures, Orlov became a billionaire sometime in the 1970s.
 He is described as living in a mansion near the fictitious village of Meerkovo, while owning another large mansion in South London, and spends his time on vanity projects such as his website, numerous self-portraits, petitions and film production.